-Series B Convertible Preferred Stock

-Our Series B Convertible Preferred Stock, \$1,000 stated value ("Series B Preferred Stock"), has rights and privileges as set forth in the pertinent Certificate of Designation of Preferences, Rights and Limitations, including a liquidation preference equal to the stated value per share.
+Series B Convertible Preferred Stock - Our Series B Convertible Preferred Stock, \$1,000 stated value ("Series B Preferred Stock"), has rights and privileges as set forth in the pertinent Certificate of Designation of Preferences, Rights and Limitations, including a liquidation preference equal to the stated value per share.
 The Series B Preferred Stock has no voting rights and is not entitled to a dividend.
-As of December 31, 2018, there were 100 shares of Series B Preferred Stock outstanding, convertible at any time at the option of the holder into 285,714 shares of common stock, with a recorded carrying value of \$76,095.

-Series C Convertible Preferred Stock
+As of December 31, 2019, there were 100 shares of Series B Preferred Stock outstanding, convertible at any time at the option of the holder into shares of common stock at a fixed conversion price of \$350,000 per common share.
+There were no transactions involving our Series B Preferred Stock during the years ended December 31, 2019 and 2018.